ChalmersGU-data-structure-courses/lab-system/README.md

 We recommend including the submission table in the grading information module.
 It can be embedded as follows.
-Create an empty page in the grading information module with appropriate title (e.g. "Lab 3: submissions awaiting grading").
+Create an empty page in the grading information module with appropriate title (e.g. *Lab 3: submissions awaiting grading*).
 Create an empty placeholder html file in the above upload location and note its file id.
 Go to the html editor for the Canvas page and paste a snippet for an iframe including the file:
 ```